 This view shows you only matches who have a suggested common ancestor with you.
 This allows you to focus your research on the feature that Ancestry calls ThruLines.
 This is where Ancestry combs through the linked trees of your DNA matches and tries to construct your connection.

 ThruLines was introduced by Ancestry in 2019.
 It’s important to remember that it is based on the trees of other Ancestry members, and is only as accurate as those trees.
 And sometimes, trees aren’t accurate at all.
-Here are two articles to help you evaluate the Common Ancestry suggestions:

 Filter by Messaged